 Greetings Rizwan,

-Consult a lawyer and express him the observations made by the inspector as you may not be in a position to share such information in a public domain like this.
+Consult a lawyer and explain to him the observations made by the inspector as you may not be in a position to share such information in a public domain like this.

-You are taking about a particular style being part of a project, but the duration of the project is not mentioned.
-If it exceeds 240 days and if you are covered under the provisions of factories act then these employees need be considered for conferring permanent status.
+You are talking about a particular style being part of a project, but the duration of the project is not mentioned.
+If it exceeds 240 days, and if you are covered under the provisions of the Factories Act, then these employees need to be considered for conferring permanent status.

 You need to pay double wages for overtime work performed.